NagarjunaKocharla/5130f2022/Kocharla_Nagarjuna_IWS1_Project_Folder/README.md

 7. Now in the backend directory, please run python server.py

-The backend code sould be up and running
+The backend code should be up and running

 # Steps to run the project frontend